 Prior to arriving in Statesboro, Murphy served as the associate head coach and recruiting coordinator at Boston College where he was a member of New England Soccer Hall of Fame head coach Ed Kelly’s staff for two years.
 As Boston College’s recruiting coordinator, Murphy oversaw a 12-player recruiting class that was rated in the College Soccer News 2015 Top 50 Recruiting Classes and an additional 12-player recruiting class for 2016.
 The 2015 squad had one of the best turnarounds in NCAA Division I with an 11-8-3 record, and advanced to the NCAA Tournament Elite Eight while beating Vermont, the University of South Florida and Georgetown along the way.
 For his efforts, Muprhy was named as one of the top Division I assistant coaches in 2015 by College Soccer News.

 Additionally, Murphy was the lead radio analyst for the New England Revolution matches on 98.5 the Sports Hub.
-His work in the community included leading the NEFC U-18 Boys to the NPL National Championship game this past July in Denver, Colorado.
+His work in the community included leading the NEFC U-18 Boys to the 2017 NPL National Championship game in Denver, Colorado, as well as serving as the team liason for both Chile and Argentina's national teams for the 2016 Copa America matches held in Boston.

 Before joining the Boston College staff, Murphy spent two seasons at as the head coach of the Anderson Trojans (S.C.) where he compiled a record of 18-17-7, including a +6 improvement in win total from his first season to his second.
 He led the Trojans to the South Atlantic Conference (SAC) tournament title in his first season (2012) and they qualified for the NCAA Tournament in his second season (2013) following a return trip to the SAC Tournament Finals.
 Anderson was ranked as high as No. 19 in the NSCAA national poll in 2013.